 During the period of March to November, the regiment is active in parades, musters and 18th-century re-enactments.
 We provide demonstrations and talks for social groups such as Scouts, local historical societies and Franco-American cultural organizations.

 Those interested in joining le Régiment Bourbonnais will find themselves among a group of friends who have fun while authentically recreating an often overlooked element of America's history.
-Le Régiment Bourbonnais is a family-oriented group.
-Wives and children are active participants.
-Besides military life of the 18th century, we demonstrate domestic skills and crafts of the period.
-Whether cooking over open fires (our regiment is famous for the quality of its roast beef and turkey), or dancing contras and quadrilles, we have a good time.
+Le Régiment Bourbonnais is a family-oriented group in which spouces and children are happily welcomed as active participants.

 The Régiment is uniformed according to the French Army Regulations of 1779.
 Clothing and equipment are as authentic as research allows.
 This is true for the soldiers, their wives, and children.
 All drill and battle commands are given in French but a conversational knowledge of the language is not necessary.